All About Birthstones

 • Zodiac Birthstones have evolved over thousands of years as astrologers have assigned gems of certain colors to the twelve signs of the zodiac to represent the power of the planets.

-• Modern Birthstones closely derive from the biblical birthstone system, though they have evolved considerably over time.
+• Modern Birthstones closely derive from the biblical birthstone system, though they have evolved considerably.
 At some point, poems were developed naming the stones for each month according to the Gregorian calendar.
 This became the basis for the traditional birthstone system used by most English-speaking societies.
-In 1870 Tiffany & Co published a pamphlet with the birthstone calendar poem and listed the stones for each month
+In 1870 Tiffany & Co published a pamphlet with the birthstone calendar poem and listed the stones for each month.

-In 1912 the National Association of Jewelers met in Kansas to officially adopt a birthstone list.
-This was an attempt to standardize the birthstone system and to provide somewhat more affordable and readily available gemstones that could be purchased by everyday Americans.
+In 1912 the National Association of Jewelers met in Kansas to officially adopt a birthstone list in an attempt to standardize the birthstone system and provide more affordable and readily available gemstones that could be purchased by everyday Americans.
 Some of the months were given multiple stones, with less expensive, more attainable options added in addition to the traditional or more expensive gemstones.

 In 1952 the Jewelry Industry Council met and further updated the list.
 Their updates included adding more gemstone options to some months, specifying the color of another, and completely replacing a few gemstones.